scottaxcell/cs555-assignment1/README.md

 * ~~all heartbeats -- total number of chunks and free-space~~
 * ~~report path corruption to controller~~
 * ~~add error detection by hashing on reads and writes~~
-* chunk replication should acknowledge the version level instead of incrementing on every single write

 ### Client
 * ~~ask controller for chunk servers to write chunk to~~